I'la al-Sunan

-I'la al-Sunan (إعلاء السنن) is a comprehensive work that aims to clarify the role and importance of hadiths in the Hanafi school of Islamic thought, particularly in response to criticisms from the Ahl-i Hadith movement in India.
+I'la al-Sunan (إعلاء السنن) is a work that aims to clarify the role and importance of hadiths in the Hanafi school of Islamic thought, particularly in response to criticisms from the Ahl-i Hadith movement in India.
 Zafar Ahmad Usmani, the author, dedicated over twenty years to crafting the book, which includes more than 6,100 hadiths and their sources, along with evaluations of their chain of transmission and text.
 Ashraf Ali Thanwi, Usmani's teacher, entrusted him with the task of writing the book.
 In addition to its scholarly value, I'la al-Sunan also addresses contemporary issues and opposes certain movements, such as the Qadiani movement and efforts to make interest halal.
-The book has received praise for its meticulousness and objective evaluation of the opinions of the schools of Islamic law.
+The book has received praise for its objective evaluation of the opinions of the schools of Islamic law.

 The first eleven volumes of I'la al-Sunan were published in Thana Bhawan from 1922 onwards, with the remaining volumes published in Karachi.
 Organized according to the chapters of Islamic jurisprudence, the book covers a broad range of topics, from purification and prayer to ethics and spirituality.
 The hadiths and statements of the Companions that support Hanafi views are cited with their sources at the top of the page, and weak narrations are included to support authentic narrations.
 The bottom of the page contains critiques of the narrations and their legal aspects, along with quotations from the reliable books of the Hanafi school where there are differences of opinion.

 Background

 The primary purpose of writing the book was to defend the Hanafi school of thought against allegations made by some scholars in India in the mid-20th century.
 These scholars, known as Ahl al-Hadith, opposed the use of hadith in many matters and claimed that the Hanafi imams did not give enough importance to hadith.
 To support the views of the Hanafi school of thought, Ashraf Ali Thanwi, a prominent Hanafi scholar, had written a work called Ihya al-Sunna containing hadiths.
 However, the drafts of this work were lost, and Ashraf Ali Thanwi assigned Ahmad Hasan Sambhali to work on a similar project.
 However, Ashraf Ali Thanwi was not satisfied with the first volume of Ahmad Hasan Sambhali's Ihya al-Sunna and asked Zafar Ahmad Usmani to write a response to his mistakes.
 Usmani then wrote Istidrak al-Hasan 'ala Ihya al-Sunna.
-After Ashraf Ali Thanwi greatly admired Usmani's work, he stopped the publication of Ahmad Hasan Sambhali's work and assigned Usmani to write the book.
+After Ashraf Ali Thanwi admired Usmani's work, he stopped the publication of Ahmad Hasan Sambhali's work and assigned Usmani to write the book.
 Usmani worked on the book for twenty years, naming the text part of the book I'la al-Sunan and the commentary part Isdâü’l-minen.